-Format of the Oral Presentation:
+Format of the Oral Presentation.

-At his or her option, the student may give a brief oral presentation of the hypothesis and the rationale for testing the hypothesis.
+At their option, the student may give a brief oral presentation of the hypothesis and the rationale for testing the hypothesis.
 This presentation may be no longer than 5 minutes, and include no more than 3 overheads.
 Presentations longer than 5 minutes will be cut off by the chair.

-Format of the Questioning:
+Format of the Questioning.